 I am a writer and quite philosophically oriented because of these events.
 I knew at just 8 years old that I would be a writer.
 But through these difficult early experiences, I learned that storytelling is a powerful way to mobilize and change communities, heal and deliver wisdom when it’s needed.
 I wrote poetry and stories all throughout these events, and even shared some of it with my family.
 The storytelling we did as a family, sharing memories and perspectives between tears and often over meals together, seemed to help the most.

-After I graduated from college, one of my mentors — a Pulitzer-winning journalist — told me I should find something else besides journalism that I love.
-(For him, it’s music.)
+Life calmed down long enough for me to graduate from the University of Minnesota.
+I studied English and journalism there, and had a great experience working at The Minnesota Daily.
+After school, one of my mentors — a Pulitzer-winning journalist — told me I should find something else besides journalism that I love.
 That would bring balance to my life and depth to my work, he advised.

 A year or two after he said that, I fell deeply in love with yoga, meditation and the healing arts.
 My mentor was right; these practices made my life better and gave me a depth of perspective.
 It also helped me heal unhealed wounds from the past.
 I have taught yoga and meditation at several studios and other locations around the state, including Eagan, Willmar, Winona, Burnsville and Sauk Rapids.